apidaysnz/apidaysnz/_posts/2015-09-22-gillian-clark.md

 author: Gareth Evans
 ---

-Gillian as the CEO of Hypr will be MC (with Mehdi) for the first API Days NZ conference.
+Gillian as the CEO of Hypr will be MC for the first API Days NZ conference.